dnil/FindSV/README.md

 python FindSV --list
 ```

-At the moment the available tools are:
+At the moment the available variant callers are:
 - Fermikit
 - FindTranslocations
 - CNVnator